EXPERTS IN WILDLIFE MANAGEMENT, HABITAT, AND OUTDOOR TRADITION POLICY

 Part two of AB 1038 would help bring bear populations back in balance with the ecosystem by restoring the Commission's authority to establish seasons during which houndsmen could use dogs for the harvest of bears.

-SENATE NATURAL RESOURCES & WATER COMMITTEE.
+STATUS: HEARD APRIL 22nd IN SENATE NATURAL RESOURCES AND WATER COMMITTEE.

 Some necessary background...
 During the 1971–72 Regular Session, Assembly Bill 660 was passed and signed into law, placing a moratorium on the hunting of mountain lions.
 AB 660 was not passed due to concern over mountain lion populations, but rather because the “popular” estimate of 600 mountain lions in the state had been in use since 1919.
 AB 660 had two major project goals: first, the establishment of an updated estimate of the number of mountain lions in California; and second, the production of a science-based mountain lion management plan based on life history information.